Poetry

 — M. de Gracia Concepcion

 “Balintawak” was centered within a 4-column, two page historical essay, the “Life History of Andres Bonifacio, Father of the ‘Katipunan,’” in a 1931 issue of The Three Stars (Stockton, CA).
 Bonifacio, “the great plebian,” is known as the initiator of the Philippine revolution against Spain.
-His impulsive leadership was usurped by a more strategically minded and ambitious Emilio Aguinaldo, who had Bonifacio imprisoned and executed.
+His leadership was usurped by Emilio Aguinaldo and his followers, who had Bonifacio imprisoned and executed.
 The more conservative Jose Rizal eventually took the foreground to become the symbol of Philippine independence.

 M. de Gracia Concepcion was listed on the staff of the Three Stars as an editor in 1931.
 He was the first Filipino poet to have his collected poems published as a book in the U.S. Published in 1925 by G.P.
 Putnam’s Sons, the book was entitled Azucena, named after a lily found in the Philippines.
 He was a romantic poet whose greatest influences, he wrote, were Edgar Allan Poe, Rabindranath Tagore, and Lafcadio Hearn.
 De Gracia Concepcion returned to the Philippines shortly after an episode of what appeared to be harassment by Los Angeles police officers.